superpythonguy/FalconCoin/README.md

 Algo: Falcon-X<br/>
 Supply: infinte<br/>
-Bonuses: LMTB bonus and the lower balance a user has the more he/she is rewarded
+Bonus's: LMTB bonus and the lower balance a user has the more they is rewarded

 ## 🏁 Getting Started <a name = "getting_started"></a>